IndrajitSir/Frontend-Campus-Placement-Portal-/README.md

 ## PENDING WORK
---createpost feature is missing for placement_staff --Profile component
+-- some issues in interview room inside chat
---Dashboard component
+-- personal chat feature is not available